Available with Spatial Analyst license.

 Smoothing will affect the size and homogeneity of a segment.
 A segmented raster that used a high smoothing factor will likely contain segments that are large and contain multiple types of features visible in the source image.
 Due to the smoothing effect, it is recommended that training samples be collected on the segmented raster dataset.
 This will help ensure that training samples are collected from separate discrete segments.

 The analytical information associated with the segmented layer is calculated by the classifier training tool and depends on the type of classifier specified.
 Use the appropriate training tool to classify your data:

 |Train ISO Cluster Classifier|

-Generate an Esri classifier definition (.ecd) file using the Iso Cluster classification definition.
+Generates an Esri classifier definition (.ecd) file using the Iso Cluster classification definition.

 |Train Maximum Likelihood Classifier|

-Generate an Esri classifier definition (.ecd) file using the Maximum Likelihood Classifier (MLC) classification definition.
+Generates an Esri classifier definition (.ecd) file using the Maximum Likelihood Classifier (MLC) classification definition.